This article will give you an overview of the main features in Gaia GPS.

 View the map legend

-View the legend for the active map layer(s) by pressing the info icon in the bottom right corner of the map.
+View the legend for the active map layer(s) by pressing the info icon in the bottom left corner of the map: iOS Android

 Tap on the map to get information or mark a location

-Before you go offline, you must download a portion of the map.
-If you don't do this, the map will be blurry offline.
+Before you go offline in areas with no cell service, you must download a portion of the map.
+Please note that this feature is only available with a Premium subscription.
+If you don't download a map for offline use, the map will be blurry offline.
 Gaia Topo is optimized to be a fast download and minimize storage on your device.

 On Apple devices, leave the app open and the screen on while the download finishes.
 If you switch to another app or turn your screen off, it will pause the download.